 Professional cooking or writing experience is not required, just the ability to write in English.

-Please bring a notebook and pen OR laptop to class plus the required text: How to Write about Food: How to Become a Published Restaurant Critic, Food Journalist, Cookbook Author, and Food Blogger.
-ASIN: B007J75YTY.
+Please bring a notebook and pen OR laptop to class plus the recommended text: How to Write about Food: How to Become a Published Restaurant Critic, Food Journalist, Cookbook Author, and Food Blogger (ASIN: B007J75YTY).
 Check online for best prices.

 By the end of this class, you will be able to: